Loan-related data entry survey – final results (13 January 2024)

 4. Roughly how many minutes does it take you to transfer the lender’s object identification and requirement data into your collections management system, for a single object, for loans in?

-When we look at the time spent per year on loan–related data-entry, shown here in hours, then that difference becomes quite obvious: the median for loans out is 8 hours 45 minutes per year, for loans in it is 35 hours 20 minutes.
-Once again, a few institutions report much longer times, which gives us means of nearly 26 hours 30 minutes per year for loans out, and nearly 89 hours for loans in – and maximums of 375 hours for loans out and 525 for loans in.
+When we look at the time spent per year on loan–related data-entry, shown here in hours, then that difference becomes quite obvious: the median for loans out is 8 hours 45 minutes per year, for loans in it is 35 hours 30 minutes.
+Once again, a few institutions report much longer times, which gives us means of over 54 hours per year for loans out, and 97 hours for loans in – and maximums of 1,305 hours for loans out and 525 for loans in.
 That very high maximum for loans out is caused by a high number of loans, rather than the time taken to enter them; the next highest figure is 490 hours.

 Respondents were also asked: